Widening access to Medicine at Manchester

 Working with other medical schools

-You can also read about our work in the following article on the website of publication The Clinical Teacher: Developing a UK widening participation forum.
+You can also read about our work in this article: Developing a UK widening participation forum (The Clinical Teacher).

 We would encourage you to consider Manchester.
 Both the city and the University are proud of their diversity, and the opportunities they offer for everyone.